simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 3 Images Azure.md

     }
     ```

-1. **TODO-06:** Within the `createImageUrl()` method, create a local variable reverencing a new `ImagePrompt` object.
+1. **TODO-06:** Within the `createImageUrl()` method, create a local variable of type `ImagePrompt` named _prompt_.
 Use the `request` parameter and `DEFAULT_OPTIONS` object when defining the prompt.
 Later you can experiment by creating your own custom-defined `AzureOpenAiImageOptions`.
+    * The `*ImageOptions` default values are set by Spring's `Environment` abstraction, in our case `application.yml` and environment variables.
+Values set within code override these settings.

     ```
     ImagePrompt prompt = new ImagePrompt(